romanrabodzei/Github-Certification-Preparation/GHADM.md

 - Configure GitHub Advanced Security tools in GitHub Enterprise (12% of the exam)

 ---
+Question:
-Q: As the IT manager preparing to integrate your organization's GitHub Enterprise Cloud with a System for Cross-domain Identity Management (SCIM) API, you are evaluating which Identity Providers (IdPs) are supported.
+As the IT manager preparing to integrate your organization's GitHub Enterprise Cloud with a System for Cross-domain Identity Management (SCIM) API, you are evaluating which Identity Providers (IdPs) are supported.
 Which three IdPs are officially supported by GitHub Enterprise Cloud for SCIM API integration with organizations?
 <details><summary>Answer</summary>

 - **Microsoft Entra ID**